Toronto Removed Basketball Hoops From Parks Every Day. Then A Tweet Called It Out

 Below is our statement on the removal of basketball hoops in some parks.
 This practice has been suspended effective immediately. pic.twitter.com/pdt2zDWiNW— City of Toronto (@cityoftoronto) June 27, 2019

-The Toronto District School Board also announced that it would leave up its basketball nets outside of school hours — though it said the move would be a "6-month pilot project to better understand any potential issues."
+The Toronto District School Board also announced that it would leave up its basketball nets outside school hours — though it said the move would be a "6-month pilot project to better understand any potential issues."

 Not everyone was impressed.
 "Where was this 20 years ago when I was in school," one person tweeted.
 "Took them down every year in scarborough.
 All it took was an nba championship and social media.
 SMH."